-Custainable case amin development
+Custainable assuming development

 Sustainable economic developm Commont

 Criteria Performance Comment

 How far is the nearest G - Within Shoreham town

 business/employment area? centre and adjacent to

 1200 Shoreham Harbour.

 Will allocation result in a loss of A - Current use is employment

 employment space or jobs?
 (B1) although employment

 generating uses proposed on

 site as part of new

 development.
 Additionally, the

 current jobs on-site are being

 relocated rather than lost.

 Will allocation result in G - St Mary's Ward (15 th most Main deprivation issues relate

 development in deprived deprived ward in West Sussex) to health and disability,

 areas? education and living

 environment.

-Flood risk 5 (
+Flood risk D (

 Criteria Performance Comment

 What flood zone is the site in?
 R - The site is located within

 flood zone 3a

 Is the site at risk from surface R - A significant amount of the

 water flooding? site is at risk from surface

-water flooding
+le the cite of vial, frame areas and water flooding

 Is the site at risk from ground R - All of the site has a

 water flooding? groundwater flood emergence

-susceptibility of >75%.
+A consoibility to key complete and susceptibility of >75%.

-Accessibility to key services and
+Accessibility to key services and Criteria Performance Comment

-Criteria Performance Comment
+Comment

 How far is the site from the G - The site is within the town

 nearest town centre? centre

 How far is the nearest health G - 0.4km (Shoreham Health The redevelopment of the site

 centre or GP service?
 Centre) would involve the provision of a

-new health centre
+How far is the nearest new health centre

-How far is the nearest G
+G

 secondary school?
 1.5km (Shoreham College

 Independent School)

-1.6km (Shoreham Academy)
+How for in the powert prime ::: 1.6km (Shoreham Academy) Access to both these sebests

-How far is the nearest primary G Access to both these schools
+How far is the nearest primary school?
+G O 6km (St Dotoro Domon Access to both these schools

-school?
-0.6km (St Peters Roman would involve crossing the
+SCHOOL 0.6km (St Peters Roman would involve crossing the

 Catholic Primary School) railway line.

 0.6km (Buckingham Park

-Primary School)
+Any other information not contur Primary School)

 Any other information not captured above?